astronomer/docs/learn/airflow-setup-teardown.md

 - Clearing a task that is in scope of a setup/ teardown workflow will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.

-- A teardown task will run as long as at least one of its associated `setup` tasks have completed successfully and all of its upstream tasks have completed, regardless of whether they were successful or not.
+- A teardown task will run as long as at least one of its associated setup tasks have completed successfully and all of its upstream tasks have completed, regardless of whether they were successful or not.
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.

 - A teardown task without any associated setup tasks will always run once all upstream worker tasks have completed running, independently of whether they were successful or not.

 - When evaluating whether a DAG run was successful, Airflow will ignore teardown tasks by default.
 This means if a teardown task fails as the final task of a DAG, the DAG is still marked as having succeeded.
 In the example shown in the screenshot below, the DAG run state is not impacted by the failure of `tear_down_cluster` and is marked as successful.
-You can change this behavior by setting `on_failure_fail_dagrun=True` in the teardown task.
+You can change this behavior by setting `on_failure_fail_dagrun=True` in the [`.as_teardown()` method](#as_setup-and-as_teardown-methods) or [`@teardown` decorator](#setup-and-teardown-decorators).

     ![Successful DAG with failed teardown](/img/guides/airflow-setup-teardown_teardown_fail_dag_succeed.png)

 - When a teardown task is within a [task group](task-groups.md) and a dependency is set on the task group, the teardown task will be ignored when evaluating if a dependency has been met.
-For example, `run_after_taskgroup`, which is dependent on the `work_in_the_cluster` task group, will run even if the teardown task has failed or is still running.
+For example, `run_after_task_group`, which is dependent on the `work_in_the_cluster` task group, will run even if the teardown task has failed or is still running.

     ![Task group with teardown](/img/guides/airflow-setup-teardown-task_after_taskgroup.png)